-In Figure 16, we compare the overall performance of media stream services for two scenarios.
-We can see that there is no significant difference between the two situations because of different video content delivery workload generated by cameras.
-As we expected in the four-camera setting, the performance of the media stream service degraded according to increasing computing and network traffic overload.
+In Figure 12, we compare the overall performance of media stream services for two scenarios.
+We can see there is no significant difference in the two situations due to different video content delivery workload generated by cameras.
+As expected for 4 cameras setting the performance of the media stream service degraded to increasing processing and network transfer overload.
 Overall, we conclude that it is feasible to engineer e-Health applications using public cloud services.
-However, to guarantee QoS of applications, one needs to develop intelligent cloud service and network provisioning technique.
+However, to guarantee QoS of applications one needs to develop intelligent cloud service and network provisioning technique.
 Further, one also needs to develop data security and privacy preserving techniques for protecting confidential e-Health data.